 What is Sales Funnel?

-A sales funnel is the conceptual model of the stages a prospect moves through from first becoming aware of your business to making a purchase — typically mapped as awareness, interest, consideration, and decision.
+A sales funnel is the conceptual model of the stages a prospect moves through from first becoming aware of your business to making a purchase.
+Typically.

 What is a Sales Funnel?